– New Royal Enfield Thunderbird 350X is available at Rs 1.56 lakh (ex, Delhi).

 Similar to the regular Thunderbird 350, the new model is capable to attain a top speed of 107kmph.

 For the first time, Royal Enfield offers vibrant colour schemes on the cruiser motorcycle.
-The new 350X model is now available in two shades – Roving Red and Whimsical White, while the 500X comes in Drifter Blue and Getaway Orange paint schemes.
+The new 350X model comes in a choice of two paint schemes – Roving Red and Whimsical White, while the 500X is available in Drifter Blue and Getaway Orange shades.

 Suspension mechanism of the new Thunderbird 350X model is same as the regular model.
 The motorcycle comes fitted with 41mm telescopic front forks with 130m travel and a twin-gas charged shock absorbers with 5-step at the rear.
 Braking power comes from the 280mm front and 240mm rear disc brakes.
 This cruiser bike has been assembled with 9-spoke, blackened alloy wheels shod with 90/90 front and 120/80 rear tyres.